The Burrow: Is Percy Bewitched?

 More likely, the motive is to have somebody looking over Fudge’s shoulder, and perhaps feeding Fudge shrewd ideas and deceptions to weaken the Ministry from the top down.
 Maybe Percy is a spy inside the highest levels of the Ministry… or maybe he is a saboteur, a mouthpiece for the Dark Side.
 Is his enthusiasm for destroying Harry Potter’s reputation inspired by Fudge and Umbridge, or is he the one inspiring them?
 And is he blindly going along with Fudge’s missteps and self-delusions, or is he the one putting the blindfold on Fudge?
 And if spying on the Weasleys or the Order isn’t the motive (which now seems really unlikely), how do you suppose he rose so quickly in the Ministry anyway?

 So there is a Motive, and it points to the Dark Side.
 How about Means and Opportunity?
 When and how could Percy have been bewitched?
-It seems to have happened sometime after the last time we saw him in Goblet of Fire, which (if I remember correctly) was at the judging of the Second Task.
+It seems to have happened sometime after the last time we see him in Harry Potter and the Goblet of Fire, which (if I remember correctly) is at the judging of the second task.
 At that time, you remember, his boss Mr. Crouch was under the Imperius Curse, being held as a prisoner in his own home by Wormtail, who had also helped put the real Alastor Moody under an Imperius Curse and who further showed his readiness to do Unforgivable Curses when he killed Cedric Diggory.
-Maybe, some time after the Second Task, Percy made a call on the ailing Mr. Crouch and got himself Imperioed.
+Maybe, sometime after the second task, Percy makes a call on the ailing Mr. Crouch and gets himself Imperiused.

 But it also could have been done to him at the Ministry, where dark wizards like Lucius Malfoy and Walden Macnair were frequently seen- the former paying numerous visits to Fudge’s office, the latter working in the same building and perhaps finding himself alone in an elevator with Percy.
 Even if Lucius didn’t nail Fudge with an Imperius Curse, he might have stuck one on Percy.
 Or it could have happened in any number of other places, times, and ways that we don’t even know about.
 But if Percy has been bewitched, I think we’ll learn that either Lucius cursed him at the Ministry, or Wormtail at Mr. Crouch’s house.
 And if they had meant him to turn spy against the Order of the Phoenix, they would have been more careful to make him stay undercover.
 His mission, instead, had to do with Fudge’s office, and particularly Fudge’s campaign to smear Harry.